How to build a Slack bot with the Slack API

 ?>

-Now, whatever order I would do the above steps in, I found that I always have to uninstall and reinstall the Slack Bot from my Slack channel.
-Failure to do so means that the channel will not recognize our slash command.
+No matter what order you do the above steps in, you’ll probably need to uninstall and reinstall the Slack bot from your channel.
+If you skip this, the channel won’t recognize the slash command.

-Note: any time you install an app to a new channel, the webhook URL will change.
-This includes uninstalling and reinstalling to a channel.
-Be sure to update your php file for the new webhook as seen in step 7!
+Note: Every time you install an app to a new channel, the webhook URL changes.
+That includes uninstalling and reinstalling.
+Update your PHP file with the new webhook from step 7.

-In discussions we have had with software companies running complex onboarding workflows, the availability of APIs, webhooks, and real-time processing were critical factors for choosing any tool.
-One organization running 50-step rollout processes for each product told us that integrating their existing systems - from e-commerce to customer support - via webhooks transformed their ability to track order fulfillment in real time.
+We built Tallyfy because we kept seeing with teams running complex onboarding workflows, we’ve heard that API availability, webhooks, and real-time processing are the factors that make or break their tool choices.
+One team running 50-step rollout processes told us that integrating their existing systems via webhooks transformed how they track work in real time.

-To prove this point, the following code snippet is a slightly altered version of our Todo Bot code that will relay random, useless facts instead of our organization’s tasks.
+To prove the code pattern is flexible, here’s a slightly altered version that relays random useless facts instead of tasks.

 <?php